Criminal damage in English law: Intent and recklessness

 and it is, in the circumstances known to him, unreasonable to take the risk.
 In Booth v.
-Crown Prosecution Service (2006) the Divisional Court upheld the defendant pedestrian's conviction on a charge that, by rashly dashing into the road, he recklessly damaged the vehicle that hit him because "the appellant was aware of the risk and closed his mind to it".
+Crown Prosecution Service (2006) a divisional court upheld the defendant pedestrian's conviction on a charge that, by rashly dashing into the road, he recklessly damaged the vehicle that hit him because "the appellant was aware of the risk and closed his mind to it".

 Aggravated criminal damage

 Section 1(2) of the Act creates an offence which includes all the elements of the section 1(1) offence with an additional element of intending or being reckless as to the endangering of life.
 The offence lies in possible effects of the defendant's actions and it is not therefore necessary to prove an actual danger to life.
 However, there must be a connection between the damage and the mental state of the defendant.
 In R v Steer (1986), the defendant fired a gun intending to injure another person, but missed and hit a window instead; it was held that although the intention to endanger life and the fact of damage coexisted, the damage itself did not endanger life.
 This approach was extended in R v Webster (1995), in which the relationship between the damage caused and the damage intended was explored.
 That case involved the throwing of heavy items into the paths of moving vehicles, and it was held that a defendant may be guilty if he intends to endanger life by the actual damage intended, or is reckless that life will be endangered by that damage.
 Therefore, although a defendant does not necessarily intend to endanger life when he intends to break a car window, ignoring the likely risk that this will cause the driver to swerve into the path of another vehicle, perhaps fatally, constitutes recklessness and is a sufficient causative nexus.